S3-working-group/s3-practical-guide/src/organizing-work/limit-work-in-progress.md

 ## Limit Work in Progress

-Limit the number of work item in any stage of your work process.
+Limit the number of work items in any stage of your work process.

 Work in Progress includes: